-- The job duties primarily relate to a traditional religious function;
+- The job duties are religious in nature;

-- The occupation is recognized as a religious occupation within the religious denomination; and
+- The occupation is considered a religious occupation within the particular religion; and

-- The job duties relate to, involve, and carry out beliefs and customs of the religious denomination.
+- The job duties relate to carrying out the beliefs and customs of the particular religion.

 A job may include limited administrative duties that are incidental to religious functions.
 However, a job that is primarily administrative in nature, such as a secretary, does not qualify as a religious occupation.
 Similarly, a job that is a support position, such as a janitor, does not qualify as a religious occupation.What Constitutes a Religious Denomination?

-A religious denomination is defined as “a religious group or community of believers governed or administered under a common type of ecclesiastical government”.
+A religious denomination is defined as a group who fall under a common type of ecclesiastical government.
 8 C.F.R.
 214.2(r)(3).
 A group may demonstrate that they qualify as a religious denomination if they can show one or more of the following: